 Current focus areas and opportunities:

-- Identifying and addressing the needs and concerns of Underserved and Underrepresented female and female-identifying individuals
+- Identifying and addressing the needs and concerns of Underserved and Underrepresented female and female-identifying individuals.

-- Engaging male and male-identifying individuals in the conversation of reproductive justice and narrow gender stereotypes (our culture perpetuates stereotypes and stigmas that affect male or male identified individuals)
+- Engaging male and male-identifying individuals in the conversation of reproductive justice and narrow gender stereotypes (our culture perpetuates stereotypes and stigmas that affect male or male-identified individuals).

-- Finding ways to support one another with the challenge of balancing work/school/family (including finding ways to support the students working through the LIFE Program)
+- Finding ways to support one another with the challenge of balancing work/school/family (including finding ways to support the students working through the LIFE Program).

-- Recognizing our phenomenal female and female identifying students, faculty and staff through The Sage Project and Mothers, Mentors & Muses.
+- Recognizing our phenomenal female and female-identifying students, faculty and staff through The Sage Project and Mothers, Mentors & Muses.

-- Educating ourselves about reproductive justice through KSURGE and finding ways to make have an impact by moving from the personal to the political.
+- Educating ourselves about reproductive justice through KSURGE and finding ways to make an impact by moving from the personal to the political.

-- Raising our awareness around food insecurity on our campus and college campuses in general and finding ways to work together within our campus greater Kent community to find the support and resources to effectively and efficiently care for those in need in our community.
+- Raising our awareness around food insecurity on our campus and college campuses in general and finding ways to work together within our campus and the greater Kent community to find the support and resources to effectively and efficiently care for those in need in our community.